Sex tourism

-Sex tourism is known as a multibillion-dollar industry that globally supports a workforce estimated in the millions, with service industries such as the airline, taxi, restaurant and hotel industries profiting.
-A number of countries have become popular destinations for sex tourism, including Brazil, Costa Rica, the Dominican Republic, the Netherlands (particularly Amsterdam), Kenya, Colombia, Thailand, Cambodia, Cuba, and Indonesia (particularly Bali).
-The countries popular for female sex tourism include Southern Europe (mainly in Greece, Italy, Cyprus, Spain and Portugal); the Caribbean (led by Jamaica, Barbados and the Dominican Republic); Brazil, Egypt, Turkey, Sri Lanka, India (particularly Goa) and Phuket in Thailand; and the Gambia, Senegal and Kenya in Africa.
-Other popular destinations include Bulgaria, Tunisia, Lebanon, Morocco, Jordan, Peru, Fiji, Colombia, and Costa Rica.
+Sex tourism is known to be a multibillion-dollar industry, with service industries such as the airline, taxi, restaurant and hotel industries profiting.
+The bulk of sex tourism involves men traveling from countries in the Global North to countries in the Global South, such as in East and Southeast Asia and Latin America.
+Although rarer, female sex tourism also exists.
+According to C. Shakeshaft, women commit at least 25% of sexual offences against minors.

 Legal issues

-This particular industry of sex work is a predominant reason for world travel and is extremely profitable.
-The market can become exceedingly exploitative and unethically abused as tourists are motivated to engage in sexual conduct due to the untraceable nature and lack of law enforcement control, especially with accessibility to minors.
+This particular industry of prostitution is a reason for male travels but has been criticised due to fueling trafficking. and is extremely profitable.
+Many countries have tried to prohibit this type of tourism, as it preys on vulnerable children and marginalised women, and have made efforts to change the type of tourists coming.

-Ethical issues arise due to the situations of participating parties; many sex workers are from low-income backgrounds usually located in underdeveloped societies whose only means for providing basic needs is to engage in sexual services.
-While sex workers can engage voluntarily in the industry, there is a distinct difference between the coercion found in international sex trafficking and sex tourism which exploits the limited work options for low socioeconomic local residents.
+Ethical issues arise due to the situations of participating parties; many victims of prostitution are from low-income backgrounds usually located in underdeveloped societies whose only means for providing basic needs is to engage in sexual services.

 Government and law enforcement often do not place priority on policing prostitution and sex trafficking.
-For example, in Cambodia, the Cambodian government has previously overlooked tourists having sex with Cambodian adolescents.
+For example, in Cambodia, the Cambodian government has previously overlooked tourists raping or grooming with Cambodian adolescents.

 Individuals are not exempt from prosecution.
 Sex tourism as recognised by the CDC supports human trafficking and slavery.
 Even if prostitution is legal in a country or region, human trafficking, sexual encounters with a minor, and child pornography are almost universally criminal in nature and individuals caught breaking these laws can be prosecuted.
 Citizens of any foreign country must abide by the laws of the country in which they hold citizenship in addition to the local laws of the country they are visiting, including laws regarding consent.